Or3stis/apparatus/docs/docs.md

 # Under development 🚧

-If you have a question that is not answered in the wiki, please make a pull request (or be patient and hope it will be explained in the future).
+If you have a question that is not answered in the wiki, please make a pull request.

 ## Welcome to the apparatus docs 🎉